jameslboro/james-jarman-portfolio/project-eCommerce-Target/README.md

 ---

+### Section 1: Key Takeaways

+- **E-commerce revenue grew year-on-year**, with **R$7.00M generated in 2017** and **R$8.55M in 2018 (partial year)**.
+Revenue spikes in **November 2017** and **March–May 2018** suggest a response to seasonal promotions or campaigns.

+- **A small set of product categories—Health & Beauty, Watches & Presents, and Bed/Table/Bath—account for the majority of revenue**, while most others follow a long-tail distribution.
+This highlights where marketing and inventory should be prioritised.

+- **Average order value (AOV) varies greatly by region**, with **Paraíba (PB)** and **Acre (AC)** exceeding **R$230**, while **São Paulo (SP)** lags at ~**R$136**—a potential signal of diverse customer profiles, price sensitivity, or product mix across states.

+---

-## **Section 2.** Customer Behaviour
+## **Section 2.
+Customer Behaviour**

-This section investigates customer distribution, repeat buying behaviour, and high-value customer segmentation to uncover trends that can guide marketing and retention strategies.
+This section explores customer distribution, repeat purchasing behaviour, and high-value customer segments to uncover trends that can inform marketing, loyalty, and retention strategies.

+It addresses the following business questions:
+- Which states or cities have the highest number of unique customers?
+- What is the repeat purchase rate of customers?
+- How many customers place multiple orders and how often?
+- Do high-value customers (top 10%) behave differently from others?

 **Full SQL script for all Customer Behaviour questions can be found [here](./sql/02_customer_analysis.sql).**